 ♦ Eat nutrient-dense organic foods!
 Opt for organic vs conventionally-raised, non-organic foods as much as possible.
 Eat real food!

-♦ Eat a variety of high fiber, chlorophyll-rich leafy greens and plenty of non-starchy vegetables to maximize detoxification.
-Include plenty of asparagus, cucumber, watercress, artichokes, dandelion, moringa, cruciferous veggies, parsley and cilantro helpful for detoxification, water retention and de-bloating.
-Chlorella, parsley and cilantro are especially helpful for detoxing heavy metals.
-Green smoothies are a simple solution to get more fiber and fresh veggies and leafy greens in your diet.
+♦ Eat a variety of high fiber, chlorophyll-rich leafy greens, vegetables, herbs and colorful plants to maximize detoxification.
+Include plenty of asparagus, cucumber, watercress, artichokes, dandelion, moringa, cruciferous veggies (broccoli, cauliflower, brussel sprouts), mustard greens, beets, carrots, parsley and cilantro helpful for detoxification, water retention and de-bloating.

 ♦ Start your day with this simple and powerful detox beverage.
 Upon rising, drink an 8-12 ounce glass of water with the juice of a whole fresh lemon or lime to support the liver, create an alkaline environment, stabilize blood sugar and hydrate your body.
-Add a pinch of unprocessed Celtic sea salt, 1-2 tablespoons of raw, apple cider vinegar, one teaspoon raw organic honey, and a pinch of cinnamon, ginger and cayenne pepper.
+Add a pinch of unprocessed Celtic sea salt.

-♦ Protein and amino acids are necessary for detoxification.
+♦ Protein and amino acids are essential for detoxification.
 Those who consume a diet deficient in protein have trouble detoxifying environmental toxins and pollutants.
 Protein helps up-regulate detoxification.
-Pasture-raised organic animal protein (not factory-farmed conventional protein), bone broth, clean fish and seafood, gelatin and pastured eggs encourage detoxification naturally by supplying sulfur-containing amino acids that support the detoxification pathways.
+Pasture-raised organic animal protein (not factory-farmed conventional protein), bone broth, sustainably-raised fish and seafood, and organic pastured eggs encourage detoxification naturally by supplying sulfur-containing amino acids that support the detoxification pathways.

 ♦ Drink organic tea.
-Pau‘d Arco tea, Dandelion tea, organic green tea, Mugwort tea and Yogi DeTox tea.
+Pau‘d Arco tea, Dandelion tea, organic green tea, Cistus tea, Mugwort tea and Yogi DeTox tea.

-♦ Raw, organic apple cider vinegar is a powerful detoxifier: Mix 2 tablespoons in an 8 ounce glass of water.
-Add the juice of a fresh lemon, and a pinch of cayenne, ginger and cinnamon.
-Consume 10 minutes before meals to optimize digestion and breakdown food.
+♦ Raw, organic apple cider vinegar is a powerful detoxifier: Mix 2 tablespoons of apple cider vinegar in an 8 ounce glass of water.
+Add the juice of a fresh lemon, fresh lime, a splash of either beet root concentrate or cranberry concentrate, and a pinch of Celtic sea salt.
+Consume 5-10 minutes before meals to optimize digestion, stimulate digestive fire, and breakdown food.

 ♦ Heal leaky gut with this 5-Step Formula.
 “All disease begins in the gut.” ~Hippocrates

-♦ Identify the underlying cause of toxic load including toxic heavy metals, mold, mycotoxins, Candida overgrowth, parasites, bacterial, yeast and fungal infections, estrogen dominance, and infections in the mouth, and take a step-by-step approach to get rid of these toxins in your home, in your body and your environment.
+♦ Identify the underlying cause of toxic load including toxic heavy metals, mold, mycotoxins, Candida overgrowth, parasites, bacterial, yeast and fungal infections, estrogen dominance, and infections in the mouth.
+Take a step-by-step approach to get rid of these toxins in your home, in your body and your environment.
 This is crucial!

-♦ Blood Tests and Lab Testing.
+♦ Lab Testing.
 Test to assess, don’t guess!
-Obtain thorough blood testing, a comprehensive digestive stool analysis, organic acids test, and a toxic metal test to identify nutrient deficiencies or excesses, underlying health issues, toxic load and more!
+Obtain thorough blood testing, a comprehensive digestive stool analysis, organic acid test, and a toxic metal test to identify nutrient deficiencies or excesses, underlying health issues, toxic load and more!

 ♦ Optimize kidney and liver function.
-Foods that are nourishing for the liver include bitter greens like dandelion greens, apples, beets, artichokes, high-sulfur foods (onions, leeks, garlic, egg yolks), cruciferous veggies, parsley, milk thistle and turmeric.
-Support your kidneys and bladder with adequate hydration (must avoid dehydration), drink dandelion tea, parsley tea and organic cran-water.
+Foods that are nourishing for the liver include bitter greens like dandelion greens, radicchio, apples, beets, artichokes, high-sulfur foods (onions, leeks, garlic, egg yolks), cruciferous veggies, plant foods, herbs, parsley, milk thistle and turmeric.
+Support your kidneys and bladder with adequate hydration (must avoid dehydration), artichoke, watermelon, cranberries, celery, dandelion tea, parsley tea and organic cranberry-water.
 Use more parsley and cilantro.

-♦ Avoid OTC and Rx drugs, including cholesterol-lowering statin drugs, opioids and pain medications, antacids, antibiotics, antidepressants, NSAIDs and Tylenol.
-Go easy on the booze.
+♦ Avoid OTC and Rx drugs, including cholesterol-lowering statin drugs, opioids and pain medications, antacids, proton pump inhibitors, antibiotics, antidepressants, NSAIDs and Tylenol.
+Go easy on the alcohol.
 Never take Tylenol after drinking alcohol.
 It’s a deadly combo for your liver and your kidneys.

-Excessive alcohol consumption disrupts blood sugar and your sleep, causes hormonal imbalances, leaky gut, liver congestion and toxicity, dehydration, increases estrogen load, stimulates appetite, and adds inches to your waistline.
+Excessive alcohol consumption disrupts blood sugar and your sleep, causes hormonal imbalances, leaky gut, liver congestion and toxicity, dehydration, increases estrogen load, stimulates appetite, destroys neurons, and adds inches to your waistline.

-♦ End the cycle of grazing and non-stop snacking all day long.
+♦ End the cycle of grazing and mindless non-stop snacking all day long.

 ♦ Digital detox!
 Minimize electromagnetic field (EMF) exposure.
 Remove all electrical devices from your sleeping area including your cell phone; avoid using electric blankets and electric heating pads; avoid using your laptop computers on your lap; don’t carrying your smartphone in your pocket, under your bra strap, on your hip or anywhere on your body; stop using the microwave oven; switch out fluorescent light bulbs for incandescent bulbs.
 If you live near power lines, consider moving.
 Use salt lamps in your home and office.
 Take a 24-hour digital detox every week from computers, smartphones and all electronic devices.